sveltejs/rfcs/text/0001-reactive-assignments.md

 <div class:foo="{a ? b : c}">...</div>
 ```

-Even though this is two extra characters (because we care about syntax highlighting in non-Svelte-aware environments) it's arguably more readable and consistent.
-This pattern would be used across all directives, but there are particular changes that apply to `ref:` and on:`, discussed below.
+Even though this is two extra characters (we preserve the quotes because we care about syntax highlighting in non-Svelte-aware environments) it's arguably more readable and consistent.
+This pattern would be used across all directives, but there are particular changes that apply to `ref:` and `on:`, discussed below.

 #### `ref:`